eeenvik1/eeenvik1/README.md

 ### Hi everyone, I'm Ruslan

-# I'm  member of the purple team, vulnerability researcher and CTF player.
+## I'm  member of the purple team and vulnerability researcher:
 * Tiny Python developer
 * [CTF](https://ctftime.org/team/151934) player
+* I am engaged in threat modeling

 <!--
 **eeenvik1/eeenvik1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.